DMCApps/NavigationFragment/ReadMe.md

 ##Adding the library to your android studio project

-In your app build.gradle file add the following to your dependencies
+In your app build.gradle file add the following to your dependencies.
+Project only available on jCenter repository.

 ```
 compile 'com.dmcapps:navigation-fragment:0.0.2'